sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 * Abort (e.g., return 500).
 * Throw (becomes an unknown error).

-Note: it's up to depending on context: what kind of error, what is emitting, what state are things in.
+Note: it's up to you depending on context: what kind of error, what is emitting the error, what your application is doing...
+No general answer.

 ### Do I have to create a new domain every